geo-python/site/source/lessons/L2/git-basics.rst

             new file:   test.md

-Next, edit the contents of the test.md -file (you can do this manually!
-Open up the file and add a few lines of text):
+Next, **edit the contents of the test.md -file**

+(you can do this manually!
+Open up the file and add a few lines of text)

 .. figure:: img/edit-testMD.png